 Judgement is used in determining whether an acquisition is a business combination or an asset acquisition.
 Management determines whether assets acquired and liabilities assumed constitute a business.
 A business consists of inputs and processes applied to those inputs that have the ability to create outputs.
 Management determines whether assets acquired and liabilities assumed constitute a business.
 In examining processes and potential outputs, management considers the ability of the acquired and existing processes to adequately be capable of producing the potential outputs; where the processes are insufficient and/or incomplete to produce potential outputs, the Company considers the acquisition to be an asset acquisition.
-The acquisition of Tintyava Exploraiton AD (Note 5 (a)) was an asset acquisition.
+The acquisition of Balkan Minerals Development OOD (Note 6 (e)) was an asset acquisition.